That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I waited as she stood and proceeded to the printer which was spitting out sheets of paper.
 She gathered them and passed them to me.
 The papers were warm.
 ‘That first sheet is a parent note which just talks about the curriculum.
 You don’t need to worry much about that one right now.’
 I looked at the next sheet.
 ‘That one is your lessons timetable-’ the door opened cutting her off and a boy entered the room.

 He looked rushed with his ruffled black hair slightly swept back and his chest rising quickly underneath his shirt.

 The reception lady forgot about my notes and walked back to her desk.
 She fiddled with a stack of paper as the boy watched her.

-Catching myself, I looked down and perused my timetable.
+I stopped watching and looked down at my timetable.
 First lesson: English.
 Great!
 The lesson after that was biology: another favourite.

 I glanced up and found the boy watching me.
-I smiled.
-His gaze softened, although he didn't lose the frown.
+I smiled, but his gaze only softened.

 Jan finished looking through the stack of paper and stood up straight with a triumphant grunt. ‘“To Mrs and Mr Robyn…” I knew it was here somewhere,’ she smiled at the young Robyn, but his tried smile looked more like a grimace.

 He took the paper held out in her hand and left without a backwards glance.
 Jan watched him go and then remembering that I was still there, hurried over.